1164752301/1164752301.github.io/projects/SGCC.md

      method actually requires a transaction management, which makes the read and reset operations an atom.
   ---
-  We chose the first method to deploy but we updated the second method to a newer
+  We chose the first method to deploy but we used the second method in a newer
      version.
 * We got three knowledgeIds and we wanted to search for them consecutively.
 However, in order to avoid the unintended click of users, we prevented any operation which